cdig/cd-module/README.md

 * Adapt things that read/write the DOM to work assuming an async/lazy page environment
 * Load activities just-in-time, rather than up-front

-### Modular Scale
-Text size should be based on a well-chosen rhythm, rather than the current "wing it" approach I've taken.

 ### Integration
 Modules work well as standalone, isolated pieces of content, but that's not the ambition.
 We want modules to be aware of their surroundings, and both pull in elements of their environment, and offer aspects of themselves for outside use.